 Yuzu, amanatsu, kabosu, hirami citrus fruits, and orange all deliver a lively, fresh experience.
 Aromas of orange and yuzu dominate the nose; some pepper comes through after some time.
 The palate bursts with sour lemon, before turning sweeter with notes of tangerine and pineapple.
 The finish lingers with pepper taking the stage, as the fruit dies away.

 Sakurao distillery is owned by the company behind the well-known Togouchi range of blended Whiskies, comprising of both Japanese and imported spirit.
-Based in Hiroshima, the distillery ultimately aims to release Hiroshima’s very first single malt Whisky, but that won’t be until after the 2020 Tokyo Olympics.
+Based in Hiroshima, the distillery ultimately aims to release Hiroshima’s very first single malt Whisky.

 The Gin is balanced and very complex, different to any traditional expression you’ve tried.
 Don’t worry, it doesn’t taste like oysters, but has a pleasant maritime touch to it.
 The nose brings citrus and cypress, with a hint of spice which builds on the palate.
 The ginger is strong, joined by wasabi and juniper, before sweet citrus leads to a long, rich finish.